Aluminum Production & Manufacturing Process Explained

 Once miners reach the layer of bauxite, they might use drilling or blasting methods to break the bauxite into loose pieces.
 The bauxite pieces are then usually loaded into a truck or other vehicle and transported to a plant for crushing and sorting.

 Some forms of bauxite require miners to clean and dry the materials before shipping them to refineries.
 In these scenarios, clay is removed from the bauxite and the materials are placed into kilns.
-Bauxite can also be transported via railcar or ship for the aluminum production process.
 Most alumina refineries are located near the mines to streamline transportation.

 Although bauxite has various applications, about 85 percent of bauxite production is used to manufacture alumina.
 As the demand for quality aluminum products continues to grow, so will the need for bauxite mining.
 It's estimated that the current bauxite reserves will last for centuries.

-Step 2: Turning Bauxite to Alumina through the Bayer Process
+Step 2: Turning Bauxite into Alumina through the Bayer Process

 The second step in aluminum production is alumina refining.
 To separate alumina from bauxite, the sedimentary rock is exposed to caustic soda at extreme temperatures.
 Alumina can be removed from bauxite, but the process requires the use of precipitator tanks in a refining facility.

 Alumina is the name given to aluminum oxide, which is a white, odorless powder.
 Alumina is used in many different industries.
 For example, it's applied in metallic paint manufacturing as well as the production of spark plug insulations.

 Professionals use alumina as a starting material for producing aluminum metal.
 Alumina exists as a chemical compound of aluminum and oxygen, and it has a close physical resemblance to table salt.
 The compound features a boiling point of 2980 degrees Celsius and a melting point of 2040 degrees Celsius.